random-sdm845-stuff-sony/bug-tracker/README.md

-exrs - Bug Tracker
+Bug tracker for Dayes/Exers builds
 =

+How to add a bug report:

+    Press "Issues" button
-Fill in the issue template mentioning the following items:
+    Press the "Get started" button in the "Bug report" section Fill in the issue mentioning the needed informations Press "Submit new issue" button

-    Device
-    Rom
-    Kernel version
-    Android version
-    The issue and steps to reproduce the issue
-    Logs if available

-Press "Submit new issue" button